mccxiv/giffler/README.md

 - How to edit/crop/cut/shorten?
 Do that before using giffler, I like [HandBrake](https://handbrake.fr).

+- Found a problem of any kind?
+Open an issue on github! :smile:

 - Isn't this just a wrapper around other tools?
 Yes.
 You could spend a day figuring out how to get everything working and which parameters are optimal, or just run `npm install -g giffler`.